fkirc/skip-duplicate-actions/README.md

 ### Option 2: Skip individual steps

 The following example demonstrates how to skip an individual step with an `if`-clause and an `id`.
+In this example, the step will be skipped if no files in `src/` were changed:

 ```yml
 jobs: